Conductor – Choirs and Associate Professor

 Conductor for Cantata Singers of Ottawa 1988-2004 Preparing for major works with the National Arts Centre Orchestra such as Haendel's Messiah and Brahms' Requiem.

-Performed at Carnegie Hall and the Letterman Show.
+Performed at Carnegie Hall and on the Late Night Show with David Letterman.